karthik-d/room-slot-booking/README.md

 Accessible only by an admin user after token generation

+## Additional Features
+### Practical User Hierarchy
+- Allow logins based on Email ID
+- As mentioned above, the hierarchy of users is an easily extensible implementation enabling easy addition of employee types
+- Separate maintenance of Employee IDs
+- Need for generation of ID by admin to ensure only verified persons can signup as Manager or Admin
+### Site Local MESSAGING Service
+- Allows Customer to contact relevant managers through site, using their mail ID
+- Managers and Admins can also easily notify users about changes, updates, etc through messages
+- Display of number of unread messages during login
+### RESTful API Endpoints
+- API endpoints for accessing and deleting records in all databases
+- Addtionally, can handle user creation - all three types
+- Authentication using tokens, allowing only admins to access and modify complete site data
+- (NOTE: Authentication is removed for User Management, Employee ID APIs for ease of simulation of POST requests, these can be added during actual deployment by simply mentioning the authentication class in Views)
+### Email Based Notifications
+- Email notification to admin during employee ID generation
+- Email notification to customers about changes or deltions in bookings
+### Isolated Reservation Database
+- An additional database to store reservation data in simple data format
+- Not linked to any other database through foreign-keys, etc.
+- Used to permanently store user reservation history
+- Destroyed only when the customer is deleted
+### View Profile Feature
+- Users can view relevant user profiles
+- This enables access to contact information like phone number, email ID apart from messaging service
+- User Hierarchy is respected here
+- Admin can view all
+- Manager can view all
+- Customer can view only Managers and only respond (not initiate) conversations with an admin
+### Change Password Feature
+- Users are allowed to chane their user account password

 ## API Endpoints - Details

 **NOTE THAT TOKEN AUTHENTICATION IS REMOVED FOR USER MANAGEMENT TO ENABLE EASY SIMULATION OF GET, POST and DELETE methods